shklasith/BinGo-App-Backend/bingo-backend/README.md

-# 🎰 Bingo App - Backend Service
+# 🎰 Bingo App - Backend

 Welcome to the backend service for the **Bingo Application**, developed as part of the **MAD Group Project**.
 This backend handles the core logic, API endpoints, authentication, and database operations.